yA devi sarva bhUteSu vRttirUpeNa saMsthitA

 to make every effort to understand karma.

-Ordinarily karma is thought
+Ordinarily karma

-in the material or physical plane.
+happens in the material or physical plane.
 And for most people, all our actions are motivated by desire to gain the most advantage

 on the material plane.

-Most people do not seem
+Most people do

-action, bad by bad action.", it is referring to the effect of our actions, not others, but on ourselves.
+by virtuous action, bad by bad action.", it is referring to the effect of our actions, not others, but on ourselves.

-Thus in a way, karma is
+Thus in a way,

-growth is all about.
+growth is essentially all about.